pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 ## Destroy TiDB Lighting

 Currently, TiDB Lighting can only restore data offline.
-When the restore finishes and the TiDB cluster needs to provide service for applications, the TiDB Lightning should be deleted to save cost.
+When the restoration finishes and the TiDB cluster needs to provide service for applications, the TiDB Lightning should be deleted to save cost.

-* tikv-importer can be deleted by setting `importer.create` to `false` in `values.yaml` of TiDB cluster chart.
+* tikv-importer can be deleted by setting `importer.create` to `false` in `values.yaml` of the TiDB cluster chart.
 And then run `helm upgrade <tidb-cluster-release-name> pingcap/tidb-cluster -f values.yaml`.

-* tidb-lightning can be deleted by running `helm delete <tidb-lightning-release-name> --purge`
+* tidb-lightning can be deleted by running `helm delete <tidb-lightning-release-name> --purge`.